mattvenn/openlane_summary/README.md

 * Clone the repo somewhere and add the path to your $PATH
 * Ensure OPENLANE_ROOT and PDK_ROOT are set correctly

+## Example

+If you cloned the repo to /home/matt/openlane_summary and you are using bash as your shell, add this line to your ~/.bashrc:

+    export PATH=$PATH:/home/matt/openlane_summary

+This adds the repository path as one of the places that executables can be found.
+Then anywhere else in the filesystem you can run the program by typing on the commandline:

+    summary.py

 # Requirements

 * KLayout for most of the views